thexant/BotReadme/index.md

 Remember to report your mission outcomes honestly for the true Penitent Crusade experience!

 ## Minigames
+The minigame is getting an overhaul soon!
+Stay tuned!
 ### Server Attack Defense

 The Server Attack minigame simulates defensive scenarios: